-The Pueblo Indians, who built these communities, are thought to be the descendants of three major cultures including the Mogollon, Hohokam, and Ancient Puebloans, with their history tracing back for some 7,000 years.
+The Pueblo Indians, who built these communities, are thought to be the descendants of three major cultures, including the Mogollon, Hohokam, and Ancient Puebloans, with their history tracing back to some 7,000 years.

 The structures were usually made of cut sandstone or sun-dried bricks faced with adobe — a combination of earth mixed with straw and water.
-The outer walls were very thick, sometimes several feet, which provided not only insulation but, also defense.
-Normally, outer walls had no doors or windows, but rather, openings on the roofs with ladders leading into the interior.
+The outer walls were very thick, sometimes several feet, which provided insulation and defense.
+Normally, outer walls had no doors or windows but rather openings on the roofs with ladders leading into the interior.
 In case of an attack, outside ladders could easily be pulled up.
-The buildings had flat roofs, which served as working or resting places, as well as observation points.
+The buildings had flat roofs, which served as working or resting places and observation points.
 Each family generally lived in just 1-2 rooms.
 Each pueblo was an independent and separate community, though many shared similarities in language, customs, and leaders.

 In addition to contemporary pueblos, there are numerous ruins of ancient communities throughout the Southwest.